 Feel like brushing up on your speaking skills in the mother tongue of Scotland?
 Now is your chance!
 Check out the Speaking our Language podcast on the Learn Gaelic website, a podcast series with 18 episodes taking you through step by step the basics of conversational Gaelic – a must for beginners!
-Keep yourself busy while WFH and take bite-size Gaelic lessons through Duolingo with game-like lessons covering a whole range of different themes and topics or if you feel more advanced, have a listen to the Sguel is Seanchas podcast series which focuses on a mix of traditional, historical and humorous stories in Scottish Gaelic.
+Keep yourself busy while WFH and take bite-size Gaelic lessons through Duolingo with game-like lessons covering a whole range of different themes and topics or, if you feel more advanced, have a listen to the Sguel is Seanchas podcast series which focuses on a mix of traditional, historical and humorous stories in Scottish Gaelic.

 Virtual Music Experiences

 - Head over to the Live Music Now Scotland YouTube Channel to hear budding young professionals play a Scottish cultural tune or two.

-- Tune in every Friday evening at 7:30pm to the Royal Scottish National Orchestra YouTube Channel to hear incredible full orchestra work.
+- Tune into the Royal Scottish National Orchestra YouTube Channel to hear incredible full orchestra work and solo performances.

-- Elsewhere, the Scottish Opera is currently showing Anthroposcene, a dynamic and tense thriller set in a world transformed by climate change!
-Check out Fever – an interactive online opera for 8 to 12 year olds with teaching guides on everything from learning songs to making props and costumes.
+- Elsewhere, the Scottish Opera last year broadcast Anthroposcene.
+Listen to this dynamic and tense thriller set in a world transformed by climate change!
+(Currently unavailable) Check out Fever – an interactive online opera for kids aged 8-12 with teaching guides on everything from learning songs to making props and costumes.
 There is also a new short (12 minute) opera entitled The Narcissistic Fish, set in the kitchen of a restaurant in the Leith area of Edinburgh.
 You can stream the recording on the Scottish Opera website.

-- Year of Scotland Australia 2020 – head over to the YOSA Facebook to enjoy Scottish Sunday Lunch, a new weekly series of concerts and performances streamed online, showcasing Scottish artists in Australia.
+- Year of Scotland Australia 2020 – head over to the YOSA Facebook to catch up on Scottish Sunday Lunch, a weekly series of concerts and performances streamed online, showcasing Scottish artists in Australia.

 These are just some of the things that we think are great to listen to.
 Explore more fun Scottish things to do at home or if you have any other recommendations that are worth shouting about?
 Let us know down in the comments.